zingale/phy504/_sources/computing.rst.txt

 Computers have a finite amount of memory and we want our answers in a reasonable amount of time.
-This means that we will need to make approximations in a lot of our work -- a great example is storing real numbers.
+This means that we will need to make approximations in a lot of our work---a great example is storing real numbers.
 You cannot store the infinite real numbers in [0, 1] with a finite amount of memory.
-So computers will approximate how real numbers are stored -- we will learn about this format shortly.
+So computers will approximate how real numbers are stored---we will learn about this format shortly.

 Languages
 =========